Mar 14, 2012

-I am writing this blog after returning from a stunning dinner at Walter's.
-A very big thank you to he and wife Nancy, along with Tania and Neng and the kids for a great evening – both for the company and the food.
+I am writing this blog after returning from a stunning dinner at Walter’s.
+A very big thank you to he and wife Nancy, along with daughter Tania, and her husband and kids for a great evening – both for the company and the food.

 Today I ran into the outskirts of Phoenix along the road from Wickenburg.
 Around the 15 km mark I noticed how there were no cars approaching me on my side of the highway.
 I even started running down the middle of the north bound side of the divided road.
 A few kms later I realised why.
 There was a serious road accident ahead and the police had blocked all traffic in that direction.
 I noticed helicopters departing just before I reached the accident.

 I passed the accident – a car and an RV had collided and the RV had rolled.
 I ran on ahead for about 100 metres to the point where the police had stopped the traffic.
 The Highway Patrol guys said the injured had been airlifted to hospital and the investigation was underway.
 They expected to re-open one lane “soon”.